Kelebrimbor97/Childrens_National_Docker_Environment/README.md

    ### 1. Building the base Ubuntu-ROS2 image
    Clone this repo.
 Depending on the distro you wish to use, navigate to the correct folder.

-   The current structure of this repo looks as shown below.
+   The current structure (detailed only for important files) of this repo looks as shown below.

    ```bash
 .